B.A., M.A. (Victoria)

 Areas of Interest

-environmental sociology; sociology of scientific knowledge; science and technology studies; critical theory; social and political thought; public policy; program and policy evaluation.
+sociology of scientific knowledge; science and technology studies; environmental sociology; social and political thought; program and policy evaluation.

 - University of Victoria.
 2005–2007.
-Masters of Arts Sociology.
+MA in Sociology.
 Specialization in Cultural Social and Political Thought.

 Thesis: Climate Change at the Intersection of Science, Society and the Individual.

 - University of Victoria.
 2001–2005.
-Bachelor of Arts, with distinction.
+BA, with distinction.
 Honours in Sociology, Professional Writing Minor in Journalism and Publishing.
 Arts Co-op.

 - Camosun College and Open University.
 1999–2001.
 University transfer courses.

 - Social Sciences and Humanities Research Council.
-CGS Doctoral Scholarship 2009
+Joseph-Armand Bombardier Canada Graduate Scholarship.
+2009

 - Queen’s University Tri-Council Recipient Recognition Award (TCRRA) 2009